OfficeDev/Outlook-Add-in-Display-Info-From-AD/README.md

 If the sender or recipient of an email message has an email address of the form <first name>.<last name>@<domain>, the Active Directory wrapper may not be able to search for the appropriate person in Active Directory.
 Choose a person whose email address is simply of the form <alias>@<domain>.

-Because the Who's Who AD mail app is intended to serve as a prototype, there is room for you to customize the mail add-in to fit the requirements of your organization.
+Because the Who's Who AD mail add-in is intended to serve as a prototype, there is room for you to customize the mail add-in to fit the requirements of your organization.
 See the Future extension section in the accompanying article for more information.

 **Related content**